jglev/obsidian-boost-link-suggestions/README.md

 # Obsidian Boost Link Suggestions

-An [Obsidian](https://obsidian.md) plugin to boost file link suggestions.
+An [Obsidian](https://obsidian.md) plugin for altering the order of inline link suggestions by link count and manual boosts.

 ## Motivation